Yamamoto0773/miditone-server/README.md

 #### Restriction
 - `difficulty` : String
-  - only following string
+  - only following strings
     - `"easy"`
     - `"normal"`
     - `"hard"`

 #### Response
-- in descending order of points
+- Elements are sorted in descending order of points
 ```json
 {
   "data": [